albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-REFACTOR-009`
     -   **Title:** Integrate Ada branch predictor code into main engine.
     -   **Status:** `Resolved`
-    -   **Description:** Reversing of previously externalized Ada branch predictor code and integrating it directly into the Python engineMain.
+    -   **Description:** Reversing of previously externalized Ada branch predictor code and integrating it directly into the Python mainEngineFrame_MacroController_EngineSharedResources.
 This refactoring aims to streamline the branch prediction mechanism by co-locating the Ada-based logic within the core engine, enhancing performance and simplifying maintenance by reducing inter-process communication overhead.

 ---